zentrope/blog.devtrope/README.md

     │       │       └── welcome-all
     │       │           └── Welcome to my Blog.md

-The **Article path** contains all of the metadata about the article itself, including:
+The **Article path** contains all of the metadata about the article,
+including:

   * The url: _domain.com/2013/01/15/welcome-all_